 Activity for ages 3 to 6.

-My almost four year old daughter loved using her finger to write her name and draw pictures using Mama Smiles’ mess free painting idea.
-So I decided to add an extra layer of learning by making it into a squishy sight word search.
-It was the perfect follow up to our sight word practice.
+Sight word games are one of my almost-four-year-old daughter’s favorite learning activities.
+She loved using her finger to write her name and draw pictures so I decided to add an extra layer of learning by making it into a squishy sight word game.
+It was the perfect follow up to our other sight word games.